gemmarx/unicode-jp-rs/readme.md

 ### Methods of kana::Kana struct:
 - half2full(&self, &str) -> String
 convert Half-width-kana into normal Katakana with diacritical marks separated  [ｱﾞﾊﾟ -> ア゙パ]
-This is simple but tends to cause troubles when rendering.
+This method is simple, but tends to cause troubles when rendering.
 In such a case, use half2kana() or execute vsmark2* as post process.

 - half2kana(&self, &str) -> String